Going Green: An Eco-Friendly Approach to Catering

 Compostable alternatives are in and they are here to stay.
 Roundabout Catering, in partnership with Tesla, uses 100 percent compostable products for the Tesla Cafe.
 That’s right, every single thing is compostable, which means that not only do they give off hipster vibes but they are biodegradable.
 When biodegradable or compostable alternatives like cups or spoons break down, they release valuable nutrients to the soil and produce no toxic residues.

 Never Toss, Look to Donate

 Although it is easy for people to store leftovers at home, it can be quite a challenge if they’re at an event and don’t want to be carrying around a to-go box as they dance the night away.
 This is the perfect opportunity to offer an eco-friendly alternative, where instead of throwing away all the leftovers, you donate it to your local shelter.
 Local shelters welcome donations.
 The food that remains from your event can accomplish even more, well after your event is over.
 Donating what you have left will not only help those in the community who are looking for a warm meal, but it can also be the starting point to becoming more sustainable.
 Be sure to call the location prior to dropping off any food and ask for their guidelines.
-Some locations only accept sealed/canned items while others accept left-over food donation.
+Some locations only accept sealed/canned items while others accept left over food donation.

 At Roundabout Catering, we created more sustainability in our practices to help our community.
-Our composting and food waste, which would normally go to the trash, is now helping feed goats and pigs at a local farm.
+Our composting of food waste, which would normally go to the trash, is now helping to feed goats and pigs at a local farm.
 When trying to be more eco-friendly, small steps go a long way.
 By donating our food waste, we are recycling by helping to feed our local animals.